Learn-Django-React/django-react-heroku-s3/README.md

-# django-react-heroku-s3

-Boilerplate Django server and React web app configured for Heroku and S3.
+django-react-heroku-s3 is a boilerplate Django server and React web app configured for Heroku and S3.

 # Installation